 |Associates||Market Value or Estimated Value|

-Adjust your valuation for all assets and liabilities, for example, non-core assets and liabilities, not accounted for in cash flow projections.
-The enterprise value may need to be adjusted by adding other unusual assets or subtracting liabilities to reflect the company’s fair value.
-These adjustments include:
+Adjust your valuation for all assets and liabilities.
+For example, cash flow projections do not account for non-core assets and liabilities.
+As a result, the enterprise value may need to be adjusted by adding other unusual assets or subtracting liabilities to reflect the company’s fair value.
+These adjustments include: –

 DCF Valuation Summary

 It is important to test your DCF model with the changes in assumptions.
-Two of the most important assumptions that have a major impact on valuations are as follows
+The two of the most important beliefs that have a major impact on valuations are: –

-Below chart shows the sensitivity analysis of Alibaba’s DCF Valuation Model.
+The below chart shows the sensitivity analysis of Alibaba’s DCF valuation model.

-- We note that the base case valuation of Alibaba is at $78.3 per share.
+- We note that the base case valuation of Alibaba is $78.3 per share.

-- Likewise, if we change the infinite growth rates from 3% to 5%, then the fair DCF valuation becomes $106.5
+- Likewise, if we change the infinite growth rates from 3% to 5%, the fair DCF valuation becomes $106.5.

-Now we have come to know that Discounted Cash Flow Analysis helps to calculate the value of the company today based on the future cash flow.
-It is because the value of the company depends upon the sum of the cash flow that the company produces in the future.
-However, we have to discount these future cash flows to arrive at the present value of these cash flows.
+We know that discounted cash flow analysis helps calculate the company’s value today based on the future cash flow.
+That is because the company’s value depends upon the sum of the cash flow that the company produces in the future.
+However, we must discount these future cash flows to arrive at the present value.

-This has been a guide to Discounted Cash Flow Valuation analysis.
-Here we discuss the 7 step approach to build a Discounted Cash Flow model of Alibaba including projections, FCFF, discount rate, terminal value, present value, adjustments and sensitivity analysis.
-You may also have a look at these following articles to learn more about Valuations –
+This article guides Discounted Cash Flow Valuation (DCF) Analysis.
+We discuss the 7-step approach to building a DCF valuation model for Alibaba.
+You may also have a look at the following articles to learn more about valuations: –